txus/clojureshtein/Readme.md

 # clojureshtein

-Clojureshtein is a small library that calculates similarity between two strings calculating their Levenshtein distance.
+Clojureshtein will be a small library that calculates similarity between two strings calculating their Levenshtein distance.

 Really?
 It's just a way to learn Clojure by implementing a simple algorithm I